github/docs/content/developers/apps/building-github-apps/authenticating-with-github-apps.md

 #### Using Python

 Here is a similar script for generating a JWT in Python.
 Note you will have to use `pip install jwt` in order to use this script.
-This script will prompt you for the location of your PEM file, or you can pass it as an inline argument when you execute the script.
-Replace `YOUR_APP_ID` with the ID of your app.
-Make sure to enclose the value in single quotes.
+This script will prompt you for the location of your PEM file and your app's ID, or you can pass them as inline arguments when you execute the script.

 ```python{:copy}
 #!/usr/bin/env python3